elementalcollision/GraphMemory-IDE/server/README.md

 ## Overview

 The MCP (Model Context Protocol) Server is a FastAPI-based service that provides AI memory capabilities for IDEs.
-It uses Kuzu GraphDB for persistent storage and offers telemetry ingestion, querying, and vector-based semantic search.
+It uses Kuzu GraphDB for persistent storage and offers telemetry ingestion, querying, vector-based semantic search, and JWT-based authentication.

 ## Architecture